JuanValencia/Unstable-Magick/Oceanica.md

 * Brynnia is older than any of us and wise, though a bit aloof.

 #### Quests
-* A trade treaty with the other tows would be helpful, but we are almost too proud to admit it.
+* A trade treaty with the other towns would be helpful, but we are almost too proud to admit it.
 Perhaps you can help me gain support?
+I'd make it worth your while (100gp, or a few magical scrolls)
 * We have found a trove of sorts out in the water.
 Talk to Wynn, our feast-warden

 ### Wynn starcrown (f) - feast-warden, shorter than most, twinkle in her blue eyes. -- Half human?
 #### Rumors
 #### Quests
 * I'm looking for new recipes.
 Perhaps you can get some interesting ones from the places you've visisted?
+I happen to be good at coming up with new things.
+If you share a recipe and I discover something new, I'll share for a significant discount.

 ### Adjeon nightspirit (m), Peg-legged, scalywag, bronze - red headed, blue eyed.
 Loves the sea
 #### Rumors